dterei/ghc-lecture/16wi/ghc-compiler.md

 * Payload also now needs to include the value

 * Naive solution would be to synchronize on every thunk access
 * But we don't need to!
-Races on thunks are fine since we can rely on purity.
-  Races just leads to duplication of work
+Races on thunks are fine since we can rely on purity Races just leads to duplication of work
-    * This is one reason why `unsafePerformIO` can lead duplication!
+* This is one reason why `unsafeDupablePerformIO` can lead duplication!
+And explains the check that `unsafePerformIO` has to avoid this

 # stg_upd_frame_info code updates a thunk with its value